RupertoM/loan-prediction/README.md

 ## Key Findings

-- EDA: The exploratory data analysis revealed strong relationships between loan approval and factors such as FICO score, monthly gross income, and debt-to-income ratio.
+- **Exploratory Data Analysis (EDA):** The analysis uncovered significant correlations between loan approval rates and several factors, including FICO scores, monthly gross income, and the debt-to-income ratio, highlighting their importance in the loan approval process.

-- Machine Learning Models: The project compares the performance of Logistic Regression, Random Forest, and Gradient Boosting models.
-Random Forest was identified as the most effective model for predicting loan approval, particularly when customized for approvals.
-The ML models provide us with insight into which lender is best to use for which customers when combined with the GUI.
+- **Machine Learning Model Comparison:** We evaluated the performance of three models: Logistic Regression, Random Forest, and Gradient Boosting.
+The Random Forest model emerged as the superior choice for predicting loan approvals, offering insightful predictions that can guide which lender might be best for specific customer profiles.

-  -Further detailed findings: There are many markdown comments within the jupyter notebook "data_processor.ipynb" detailing the results with visual data."
+- **Further Insights:** The "data_processor.ipynb" jupyter notebook contains detailed markdown comments and visual representations of our findings, providing a comprehensive view of our data analysis and modeling efforts.

 ## Future Improvements